 The coronavirus crisis has had a significant economic impact which, in turn, has affected household finances – and will continue to do so.
 Since the early stages of the public health response in mid-to-late March, there has been an increased reliance on the UK social security system, and Universal Credit in particular.

 The Government has introduced a series of measures which have served to alleviate demand on the benefits system to some extent.
 In particular, the Coronavirus Job Retention Scheme (CJRS) and the Self-Employment Income Support Scheme (SEISS) have between them attracted more than 10 million claims.

-Nevertheless, significant new demand has fallen on Universal Credit as the UK welfare system’s main ‘safety net’ for working-age people.
+Nevertheless, significant new demand has fallen on Universal Credit as the UK welfare system’s main ‘safety net’ for people of working age.

 Impact of coronavirus

 In the early stages of the coronavirus crisis, there was a sharp increase in UC claims.
-In the four-week period ending on 9 April, 1.2 million people in Great Britain started a UC claim – around a million more than the usual volume of monthly claim starts – and by a further 1.1 million in the five weeks ending on 14 May.
+In the four-week period ending on 9 April, 1.2 million people in Great Britain started a UC claim – around a million more than the usual volume of monthly claim starts – and a further 1.1 million started in the five weeks ending on 14 May 2020.

 Universal Credit under pressure